Updated: Mar 26

 Selwin Hart, special adviser on climate, says young people understand more than any other group, the threat that climate change poses to their present and their future.
 Speaking to reporters via video teleconference, he says it is time this group give young climate leaders an opportunity to inform the decision-making process and to suggest actions and solutions that will help us move faster and much further.

 “The group will comprise of seven climate activists from all regions of the world between 18 and 28 years who will serve until the end 2021.
 The members are Archana Soreng from India, Nisreen Elsaim of Sudan, Ernest Gibson from Fiji, Vladislav Kaim of Moldova, Sophia Kianni of the United States, Nathan Metenier of France, and Paloma Costa of Brazil.
-They will provide perspectives and solutions to tackle the climate crisis as the global body mobilises action as part of the COVID-19 recovery efforts,” says Hart.
+They will provide perspectives and solutions to tackle the climate crisis as the global body mobilizes action as part of the COVID-19 recovery efforts,” says Hart.
 VIDEO: UNifeed